openshift/microshift/docs/contributor/updateability.md

 ### `/var/lib/microshift/version`

-TODO

-Schema:
+This file holds version of MicroShift that ran or attempted to run using the data.

+On first start (defined at non-existence of the data), MicroShift writes its version to the file.

+On following starts, MicroShift will compare version stored in the file with version of the executable to check if an upgrade is allowed or should be blocked (see [Version metadata management](#version-metadata-management) for more information).

+Schema of `version` file:
 ```
 MAJOR.MINOR.PATCH
 ```

 All of MAJOR, MINOR, and PATCH are unsigned integers.
 For example: `4.14.0`

+> Note: MicroShift writes to a file without trailing newline.
+> However, it should successfully handle a file with newline.

 ## Greenboot